Tony-Rome/japanese-notes/README.md

 ---

-Collection of notes to learn japanese regard beginner level N5 & N4.
+Collection of notes to learn Japanese at beginner level N5 & N4.

 For now there are simple markdown files without both studio format and order to read.